wpsmith/simple-twitter-connect/readme.txt

 = Why does the settings screen warn me that I don't have a URL shortener plugin? =

 Simple Twitter Connect does not implement a URL shortening service in favor of letting other plugins implement one for it.
+WordPress 3.0 includes a new shortlink method for plugins to implement this properly.

-A shortener plugin should implement the "get_permalink" function for it to be detected.
+A shortener plugin should implement the "get_shortlink" filter for it to be detected.
+WordPress 3.0 will be required for this to work.

 The WordPress.com stats plugin implements this, and it provides shortlinks to "wp.me" URLs.
 If you wish to use another shortener plugin, tell that plugin's author to implement this same standard, and the plugin will automatically be detected and used by Simple Twitter Connect.

-The standard is "function get_shortlink($post_id)" where the function returns the shortlink as a string.
-This should be trivally easy to implement for any plugin author.

 == Screenshots ==